Associate in Individualized Studies Major

 An A.I.S.
 Academic Advisor on your campus can assist you as you create your A.I.S. application.
 Also see the Specialized Studies Major (B.S.S.) for a four-year multidisciplinary and individualized major program.

 To enter the Individualized Studies program, you must complete an online application.
 Students may obtain access to the online application from University College, regional campus, or e-Learning advisors, who will advise the student in designing their Area of Concentration.
-Applicants must also work with two A.I.S. faculty partner reviewers (Group 1 or Group 2 faculty members) in preparing the application.
+Applicants must also work with two approved A.I.S. faculty partner reviewers preparing the application.
 The A.I.S. application deadlines are identical to the B.S.S. deadlines and are reviewed by the same committee.
 Twenty hours of A.I.S. degree residency is required, which begin the semester in which the A.I.S. application is submitted by the required residency application deadline.

 Change of Program Policy

 To submit an application for admission to the program, you must currently be registered as a degree-seeking student.
 To graduate with an Associate in Individualized Studies degree, you must: